Preparing for divorce seems like the ultimate betrayal.

 The sooner you can set goals for your divorce, the more likely you are to achieve them.
 But, before you commit to pursuing a goal, you also have to make sure that it’s realistic.
 Many people set divorce goals that are legally or financially impossible to achieve.
 Setting that kind of impossible goal is like setting no goal at all.
 So, while preparing for your divorce, you need to not only identify your goals, but make sure they are realistic as well.

-Plan How to Minimize the Damage to Your Kids.
+Work on How to Minimize the Damage to Your Kids.

 Preparing for your divorce also means learning how you can help your kids through your divorce so that they suffer as little damage as possible.
 You need to think about how you can best break the news of your divorce to your kids.
 You also need to think about what you can do to support your kids’ emotionally during this time.